 Do not store session information in the session cache.
 Set this option to TRUE to disable SSL session reuse.
+Please be mind that this option is ignored in TLSv1.3 as it does not support session IDs.

 Session tickets are a method for SSL session reuse, described in RFC 5077.
 Set this option to TRUE to disable SSL session reuse using session tickets.